AdiPatel095/ReadmeGenerator/GeneratedReadme/README.md

 - [Tests](#tests)

 ## Installation
-download the package and inquirer from node package manager(npm)
+Download the package and inquirer as node dependency from node package manager(npm)

 ## Usage
-run "node index.js" from the commandline inside the package level
+Run

 ## Credits
 N/A